-In a few recent projects such as QNX 1.2 (and demo disk), Interactive Unix (also older post ) and Caldera (and older post) I have tried the 86Box emulator.
-Unlike others, now I could utilize an emulated video and network cards of wide variety.
-As everything I did simply worked out of the box I instantly fell in love.
-Truly awesome 86Box is now my daily drive for running old PC operating systems.
-As such I have decided to revisit some of previously half assed posts with the new weapon.
+In a recent few virtualization projects, such as QNX 1.2 (and demo disk), Interactive Unix (also older post) and Caldera (and older post), I have tried the 86Box emulator.
+Unlike typical hypervisors, 86Box emulates a wide variety of video and network cards.
+Everything I tried simply worked out of the box, so instantly fell in love.
+86Box is now my daily drive for running old PC operating systems.
+I have decided to revisit some of previously half assed virtualization attempts with the awesome new emulator.

 I have virtualized Dell Unix back in 2012 using Bochs and QEMU.
-Even with community support we have struggled to get a decent video resolution and had to use SLIP for networking.
-Today let me present Dell Unix more properly, with 1024×768, 256 colors video and proper networking using emulated VGA and NIC.
+Even with the community support, we have struggled to get a decent video resolution and had to resort to use of SLIP for networking.
+Today let me reintroduce Dell Unix more properly!
+With 1024×768, 256 colors video and proper networking using emula NIC.

-I started with allsoft.img which is Dell Unix and all packages installed from the tape on Bochs.
+The journey started with allsoft.img which is an image of the OS and all packages installed from a tape on Bochs.
 I have disabled a few services in

 /etc/rc2.d namely mouse daemon (mse), sendmail, uucp, lp, etc.